May 6, 2020

 Also take a look at the central bank, if the country has one.
-Like any bank, you need to make sure it’s solvent – follow the same guidelines that we shared above to determine if a bank is safe.
+Like any bank, you need to make sure it’s solvent.
+To do this, you can follow the same guidelines that we shared above to determine if a bank is safe.

-This is especially important if you’re considering opening accounts in countries that have a history of bank failures or countries with developing economies, which is most of the world.
+This is especially important if you’re considering opening accounts in countries that have a history of bank failures.
+Likewise, this is important in developing economies.

 One of the greatest risks when banking internationally is a country’s politics.

-Before choosing a bank and opening an account, familiarize yourself with the country’s political system, related risks, and how changes in the political arena could impact your money.
+Before choosing a bank and opening an account you need to familiarize yourself with the country’s political system.
+That includes understanding related risks and how changes to politics could impact your money.

 But you can’t just look domestically.
 Look at the surrounding region as well.
 Sometimes there are regional conflicts, unrest, and systemic problems that negatively impact your target country.